 - Becoming vegetarian—that started out as an experiment to skip meat for 30 days and see if it made our stomachs feel better.

-- (Hopefully) building a small tribe of people who want to talk about personal finances—that’s an experiment I’m working on right now, to see what kind of conversations we can have if I write to you once a week.
+- (Hopefully) building a small community of people who want to talk about personal finances—that’s an experiment I’m working on right now, to see what kind of conversations we can have if I write to you once a week.

 So, how about you trying something new for the next 2 weeks?
 It could be something to do with money—or not.
 Here’s a couple suggestions: